-Reasons for selection of the s KIIIS Corporate management To achieve further growth of existing businesses, which cover a wide variety of aspects of people's lifestyles, such as forestry management, timber and building materials distribution and manufacturing, housing construction, etc. and to fulfill our Long-Term Vision amidst a global movement toward decarbonization, the Company needs board members who have experience in corporate management.
-Resources/Environment In our Long-Term Vision, the Company has set out to enhance the value of "forests" and "trees" through sustainable forestry management and to pursue the value of forests as a carbon sink through the development of new businesses.
-To conduct scenario analyses and ongoing financial disclosure based on recommendations made by TCFD (Task Force on Climate-related Financial Disclosure) and to steadily implement initiatives to achieve our SBT-based greenhouse gas emissions reduction targets, the Company needs board members who have expertise and experience in resources and the environment.
-Construction/Real estate development To expand the Company's medium- and large-scale wooden construction operations as stated in its Long-Term Vision and Medium-Term Management Plan, and to nurture and reinforce its real estate development operations into a new pillar of profit, the Company needs board members who have expertise and experience in construction and real estate development.
+Reasons for selection of the s Corporate management To achieve further growth of existing businesses, which cover a wide variety of aspects of people's lifestyles, such as forestry management, timber and building materials distribution and manufacturing, housing construction, etc. and to fulfill our Long-Term Vision amidst a global movement toward decarbonization, the Company needs board members who have experience in corporate management.
+Resources/Environment In our Long-Term Vision, the Company has set out to enhance the value of "forests" and "trees" through sustainable forestry management, to create the new value of forests that are properly managed forests and expand sustainable forests.
+To implement measures based on recommendations made by TCFD (Task Force on Climate-related Financial Disclosures) and TNFD (Task Force on Nature-related Financial Disclosures) and to steadily implement initiatives to achieve our SBT-based greenhouse gas emissions reduction targets, the Company needs board members who have expertise and experience in resources and the environment.
+Construction/Real estate development To establish a revenue base early on for the Company's medium- and large-scale wooden construction operations as stated in its Long-Term Vision and Medium-Term Management Plan, and to turn its real estate development operations into operations that sustainably contribute to the realization of the wood cycle, the Company needs board members who have expertise and experience in construction and real estate development.
 Global "Advancing globalization" is one of the business policies of the Company's Long-Term Vision.
 To promote the expansion of the business areas and scale of its overseas group operations, the Company needs board members who have global experience.
-Finance/Accounting To improve capital efficiency, enhance shareholders' equity, and make sustainable growth investments that raise corporate value, the Company needs board members who have expertise and experience in finance and accounting.
-Human resource development/D&I In the Company's Long-Term Vision, it has set out to enhance "Value for people and society".
-To reinforce its ability to continually retain and nurture human resources who can respond to the diversification of its businesses, to improve engagement with our employees, to promote transformation in work styles, and to implement initiatives related to D&I (diversity and inclusion), the Company needs board members who have expertise and experience in human resource development and D&I. Legal affairs/Risk management To create a corporate governance structure for sustainable growth and mid- and long-term improvement of corporate value, and to build a risk management system for the global growth of the Company's business operations and other, the Company needs board members who have expertise and experience in legal affairs and risk management.
-IT/DX In our Long-Term Vision, the Company has set out to enhance "Value for the market economy".
-To promote digital transformation (DX) throughout the company and to enhance productivity through the development of an IT infrastructure and others, the Company needs board members who have expertise and experience in IT and DX.
-Industrial policy In our Long-Term Vision, the Company has set out to enhance "Value for the market economy".
-To develop businesses related to carbon credits of forests, which are a carbon sink, the Company must create policy frameworks in relation to society and hence needs board members who have knowledge of industrial policy.
+Finance/Accounting To achieve sustainable and steady profit growth by executing strategic investments that are conscious of capital costs while ensuring financial soundness, the Company needs board members who have expertise and experience in finance and accounting.
+Human resource development/DEI In the Company's Long-Term Vision, it has set out to enhance "Value for people and society."
+To reinforce its ability to continually retain and nurture human resources that transform and create businesses, to promote a free and open-minded organizational culture that maximizes employee performance and initiatives to maintain and promote health and wellness, the Company needs board members who have expertise and experience in human resource development and D&I (diversity and inclusion).
+Legal affairs/Risk management To create a corporate governance structure for sustainable growth and mid- and long-term improvement of corporate value, and to build a risk management system for the global growth of the Company's business operations and other, the Company needs board members who have expertise and experience in legal affairs and risk management.
+IT/DX In our Long-Term Vision, the Company has set out to enhance "Value for the market economy."
+To revamp the business base through the use of IT and digitalization, to transform operations and improve efficiency by promoting DX (digital transformation), and to enhance the mid- and long-term competitiveness of the business by leveraging new IT technologies, the Company needs board members who have expertise and experience in IT and DX.
+Industrial policy In our Long-Term Vision, the Company has set out to enhance "Value for the market economy."
+To draw attention to the value of sustainable products and services that contribute to decarbonization, and promote their market penetration, the Company must create policy frameworks in relation to society and hence needs board members who have knowledge of industrial policy.